pdfplum/pdfplum/http-pdf-generator/PREINSTALL.md

 ### The endpoint

-The extension exposes an endpoint that generates a PDF file based on the template file and the GET parameters provided.
+The extension exposes an endpoint that generates a PDF file based on the template file and the provided JSON payload.

 ## How it all works

 The template bundle is uncompressed, served, and loaded by a Chromium instance.
-Handlebars runs on all `.html`, `.txt`, and `.md` files, replacing their template placeholders with data from the GET parameter `data`.
+Handlebars runs on all `.html`, `.txt`, and `.md` files, replacing their template placeholders with data from the `data` field of the JSON payload.
 After all network resources are fully loaded, a PDF file is generated from the rendered webpage.

 If a bucket name is set in the `OUTPUT_STORAGE_BUCKET` extension parameter, the generated PDF file is saved in that bucket.
 If `RETURN_PDF_IN_RESPONSE` is enabled, the PDF file is returned in response to the HTTP call.